nhatcher/makunaima/README.md

 =================
 Makunaima should be a computer program designed to make on-line mathematical exams the easy way.

-I should be one day a web application, hopefully!
+It should be one day a web application, hopefully!

 You will need to be login to use the application.